 The laws of the United States are tools for analyzing how innumerable issues in our country are perceived and addressed, but analyzing society informs the scale of effectiveness those laws have on creating an America we are proud of.
 To best prepare for these discussions and the groundbreaking work required to effectuate change no matter how one chooses to serve, a Law and Society Scholar must be willing to do foundational work to become an effective advocate in society.
 This program serves students majoring in any academic discipline based upon the tenet that advocacy is integrated in everything we do and are as human beings.
-To effectively serve communities and their constituents, it is imperative to have a mindful process for engaging in the world that reflects a commitment to improving awareness about diverse experiences, deepening understanding about the impact of those experiences, advancing knowledge through the application of learned concepts, and sharing wisdom to elevate society.
+To effectively serve communities and their constituents, it is imperative to have a mindful process for engaging in the world that reflects a commitment to improving awareness about a wide array of experiences, deepening understanding about the impact of those experiences, advancing knowledge through the application of learned concepts, and sharing wisdom to elevate society.
 Through introspection, reflective growth, engagement opportunities, and community connections, our Scholars are the elevated students at Ohio State who become effective advocates in law and society.

 Academics